The Sopranos: The Movies Come To Television

-We pass one city that honors its industrial heyday with a boastful and ambitious sign: Welcome to Union City, Embroidery Capital of the World.
+We pass by a city that honors its industrial heyday with a boastful and ambitious sign: Welcome to Union City, Embroidery Capital of the World.
 People’s expressions seem to say, So this is where Tony Soprano is from.

 Minutes later we arrive at our first stop, the now-closed Skyway Diner, located under the rusty and ominous Pulaski Skyway.
 It’s where Christopher Moltisanti, played by Michael Imperioli, gets shot by his incompetent cohorts, Matt Bevilaqua and Sean Gismonte.

 Across the street are a gray highway, a grayer cemetery and industry.
 It’s a tough, unforgiving, hard place.
 Qualities you would need to survive there– legally or not.
 Television gives you this sense, but only in person will you feel it.